Clemapfel/jluna/docs/manual.md

 jl  : 1234
 ```

 The value the proxy is pointing to, **and** the value of the variable `jl_var` has changed.
 This is because a named proxy remembers the name of the variable it was constructed from.
 If we modify the proxy, it will also modify the variable.
+Only named proxies exhibit this behavior.

 In summary:

 + We construct an **unnamed proxy** using `Module.safe_eval("return <value>")`.
-Mutating an unnamed proxy will mutate its value, but it will not mutate any Julia-side variables.
+Mutating an unnamed proxy will mutate its value, but it will **not** mutate any Julia-side variables.
 <br><br>
 + We construct a **named proxy** using `Module["<variable name>"]`.
 Mutating a named proxy will mutate its value **and** mutate its corresponding Julia-side variable.